10 Ways To Cope With Isolation, Quarantines, and Extended Power Outages

 When you are told that you cannot go anywhere for a week or longer, the first thing you may want to do is panic.
 (Unless you are a prepper and then you are ready for this!)
 However, panicking will not get you anywhere except to create more chaos and confusion.
 You need to be calm and focused.

 Attitude is everything when dealing with a situation like this.
-Everyone will need to keep their attitudes in check which will be difficult at times.
+Everyone will need to keep their attitudes in check, which will be difficult at times.
 Teenagers can be somewhat unpredictable at this time, but reminding them to keep their emotions in check will be worth your while.
-However, some adults have bad attitudes and outlooks also that can make the situation more difficult.
-When this situation starts or becomes apparent will be going on for a while, you would be wise to have a house meeting and discuss what is expected out of everyone there.
+However, some adults have bad attitudes and outlooks, which can also make the situation more difficult.
+When this situation starts or becomes apparent, and it will be going on for a while, you would be wise to have a house meeting and discuss what is expected of everyone there.

 10 Ways To Cope With Isolation, Quarantines, and Extended Power Outages

 5. Stick to your routines and create some new routines.
 Routines are actually sanity savers.
-You should be still going to bed and waking up at the same time.
-You should still be taking a shower and getting ready for the day every day.
+You should still go to bed and wake up at the same time.
+You should still be showering and getting ready for the day every day.
 Mealtimes and snacks should still be about the same time every day.
-By keeping daily life fairly normal for everyone, you can create a sense of normalcy that usually every one craves.
+By keeping daily life fairly normal for everyone, you can create a sense of normalcy that everyone usually craves.

 6. Make time for fun.
-If you can, intentionally set time aside every day for a fun time.
+If you can, intentionally set aside time every day for fun.
 If you can go outside in the yard, play a game of TAG or something physical to burn off energy.
-If you can’t go outside, have a dance party inside or play hide or seek in the house.
-Doing something physical will help everyone’s moods in the house as well as keep the morale up.
+If you can’t go outside, have a dance party inside or play hide-and-seek in the house.
+Doing something physical will help everyone’s moods in the house and keep morale up.

 7. Play music throughout the day.
-The silence can be deafening and somewhat distracting, but yet you might not want the television on all day.
+The silence can be deafening and somewhat distracting, yet you might not want the television on all day.
 Playing some music all day can be soothing.
-Even having a radio going can help give you some peacefulness.
-If you are not able to play music during a power outage, I would keep some cheap MP3 players loaded with music and use headphones or an auxiliary cord and a battery-powered speaker for music.
+Even having a radio on can help you find some peace.
+If you are not able to play music during a power outage, I would keep some cheap MP3 players loaded with music and use headphones or an auxiliary cord with a battery-powered speaker.

 8. Keep in contact with the outside world, but don’t spend the whole day on social media.
 Checking in with loved ones and keeping up with the world outside your home can certainly help your peace of mind.
 However, I will warn you about the danger of being on social media too much during the day.
 Being bombarded with that much information and misinformation can quickly lead to some destructive emotions like paranoia and fear.
 You need to keep your mind clear during these situations.

-10. Give everyone some alone time including yourself.
-While there are people who thrive on being around other people, most people need some alone time to recharge their batteries and to clear their minds.
+10. Give everyone some alone time, including yourself.
+While some people thrive on being around others, most need some alone time to recharge their batteries and clear their minds.
 If someone in your home seems to be getting crabby or stressed out, giving them some alone time to think and be by themselves may help their attitudes immensely.
 You also cannot be offended if someone asks to be left alone for a bit.
 They will be happier afterward and you will be too.

 You may want to keep everyone with you at all times, but that is not healthy for everyone.
-If you have people (especially teenagers) who are used to being alone for a few hours every day, you can not expect everyone to feel the same way as you.
-I know the “suck it up, buttercup” mentality is strong in these situations, but crabby people in your home will create more stressful situations.
+If you have people (especially teenagers) who are used to being alone for a few hours every day, you cannot expect everyone to feel the same way you do.
+I know the “suck it up, buttercup” mentality is strong in these situations, but crabby people at home will create more stress.

-While my focus in this article has been calm, actionable ideas to implement during this time as well as ideas to keep good attitudes and morale, you can do other things too before this even happens.
+While my focus in this article has been on calm, actionable ideas to implement during this time, as well as ways to maintain good attitudes and morale, you can do other things before this even happens.
 You can make your home relaxing and calm so it seems like a place of refuge.
-You can light candles, diffuse calming essential oils, and more to keep the inside of your home a place that you want to be home for.
+You can light candles, diffuse calming essential oils, and more to keep the inside of your home a place you want to be.
 Keeping your home uncluttered and tidy will help give you some calm before the storm.

 You should also be stockpiling for this and being ready for anything that can happen like this.
 Being preppers, I’m sure you have thought about these situations just a little bit.
-However, having food, water, and a source of heat is at the top of your lists.
-Keeping cold/flu medicines as well as first-aid supplies is also something you have taken care of to have stocked.
+However, having food, water, and a source of heat is at the top of your list.
+Keeping cold/flu medicines and first-aid supplies is also something you have taken care of and stocked.

-Being prepared is the ultimate peace of mind, but we should be thinking about the mental aspects of these situations also.
+Being prepared is the ultimate source of peace of mind, but we should also consider the mental aspects of these situations.
 Many bad things have happened because someone couldn’t handle themselves mentally or emotionally.
-Take care to not let that happen in your home too.
+Take care not to let that happen in your home, too.

 Thanks for reading,